pixelcmtd/ybacklight/README.md

 # Requirements
 * A recent version of Linux (2.4.10+, the BSDs aren't tested but should work)
-* A monitor with a software-controllable backlight (every laptop has one)
+* A monitor with a software-controllable backlight (virtually every laptop has one)
 # Installing
-If you've got netsh installed just run `netsh -c chrissxYT/ybacklight`, else clone the repo and run `make install`.
+To install this just run
+`netsh -C "sudo make install" -c chrissxYT/ybacklight`.